 How to avoid that?
 In order to retain user attention, you need to develop an ad content pool for the campaign.
 Every piece of the content must have some variation or progression of the message.

-Variety will keep user’s interest throbbing and hopefully at some point will perform a conversion.
+The variety will keep the user’s interest throbbing and hopefully at some point will perform a conversion.

 Here’s an obvious thing to boot: in order to be precise in ad retargeting operation you need to know who are you targeting at.
 Right?
 Otherwise, ads will miss the point and all your efforts will go for a long walk over the Cursed Earth.